-The Cleveland Montessori School in Cleveland’s Little Italy Neighborhood is planning the Twentieth annual “Taste of Little Italy” fundraising event at the Random Road parking garage.
-The date for the Taste of Little Italy is Sunday, September 17th between 2:00 P.M. and 5:00 P.M.
+The Cleveland Montessori School in Cleveland’s Little Italy Neighborhood is planning it’s annual “Taste in Little Italy” fundraising event at the Random Road parking garage (located about 2 blocks south of the Holy Rosary Church).
+The date for the Taste of Little Italy is Sunday, September 29th between 2:00 P.M. and 5:00 P.M.

 In recognition of the outstanding reputation of this event, the American Wine Society, a national organization with nearly 5,000 members, continues to sanction this event as an Official Regional Competition.
 The Cleveland Chapter of AWS will supply several certified wine judges for this event.
 We will have information on AWS membership at the Taste of Little Italy Amateur Wine Competition.

-The actual contest judging will take place the morning of Saturday, September 16th in the Holy Rosary Church Basement Catering Facility.
-Entrants not serving as Wine Stewards will not be allowed into the church basement facility until after Noon
+The actual contest judging will take place the morning of Saturday, September 21st in the Holy Rosary Church Basement Catering Facility.
+Anyone not serving as Wine Stewards or Wine Judges will not be allowed into the church basement facility until after Noon.